 - If you live in a freezing weather location, be sure to do what’s needed to winterize pipes while you’re gone.
 You don’t want to come home and find a busted pipe.

-A bonus idea I’ve heard before is to place a frozen cup of water (cup of ice) in the freezer and place a penny on top of the ice.
+A bonus idea I’ve heard before is to place a frozen cup of water (ice block) in the freezer and place a penny on top of the ice.
 If you come home and the penny is still on top of the ice then all is good.
 If it’s sunk, you lost electricity at some point and probably need to throw out your food.

 Hope these ideas will help you get your home ready for vacation.
-It’s always nice to feel a bit more at peace about your home safety while you’re away!
+It’s always nice to know your home safe while you’re away!